awsdocs/amazon-ec2-user-guide-windows/doc_source/instance-identity-documents.md

 region             : us-west-2
 ```

-To retrieve the instance identity signature, use the following command from your running instance:
+To retrieve the instance identity signature, use the following command from your running instance\.

 ```
 PS C:\> Invoke-RestMethod -uri http://169.254.169.254/latest/dynamic/instance-identity/signature
 ```

-The following is example output:
+The following is example output\.

 ```
 dExamplesjNQhhJan7pORLpLSr7lJEF4V2DhKGlyoYVBoUYrY9njyBCmhEayaGrhtS/AWY+LPx